 Climate change, the declining health of the environment and its relevance to all aspects of sustaining life has given me a greater sense of urgency.
 The world needs imaginative solutions driven by creatives and supported by teams of innovators to solve our economic, environmental and social challenges to create viable, equitable and sustainable communities.
 This book is my contribution to reach a broad audience to build the creative capacity and focus on the task at hand to affect that change.

 The Creative Catalyst

-The Creative Catalyst is in start up phase.
-It supports individuals and organisations to explore their creativity and discover new approaches to problem solving, ways of operating and integrate these into our lives and workplaces to facilitate positive social and cultural change.
+The Creative Catalyst supports individuals and organisations to explore their creativity and discover new approaches to problem solving, build creative core competencies, integrate these into our lives and workplaces to facilitate positive social and cultural change.

 Melbourne Based Artist

 I’m influenced by urban trends and contemporary issues and interested in questioning everyday patterns by intervening and provoking alternative forms of discourse.
 I hope that my artworks assist to transition a viewer to make connections between disparate ideas and give a different perspective on something they are already aware of.
 Above all I value the awake, curious and creative mind that cross pollinates ideas to join the dots and build new ideas.

 Director and Artist of The Project Reclaim.
 This is an organic sculpture series made from antique fabrics and organic materials to create unique sculptural pieces.